kgullikson88/apug_sklearn_tutorial/README.md

 # Scikit-learn tutorial for the Austin Python Meetup group

-This is a very short tutorial on scikit-learn.
-You can find much more complete ones at the following links, among others:
+This is a very short tutorial on scikit-learn, and only covers very simple classification and cross-validation.
+You can find much more complete tutorials at the following links, among others:

 - [Official tutorial](http://scikit-learn.org/stable/tutorial/basic/tutorial.html)
 - [Scipy conference](https://github.com/amueller/scipy-2016-sklearn)